Daughter of the God Most High, wife to Jon, mother of 4 awesome busy boys.

 What is Spiritual Grit?

 Typically, grit is defined as “a demonstration of courage and resolve; strength of character.”
 But what’s unique about the type of grit we’re called to embrace as followers of Jesus?
 Spiritual grit is the perseverance Paul mentions time and again in the epistles.
 This grit is known by other names as well but in the New Testament we see grit called out when hear the words trials, contentment, perseverance, and steadfastness.
 Ultimately, spiritual grit is joyful everyday dependence on Christ, no matter what, even when it hurts.
-Through the ups and the downs, the rich times and the poor times, the smooth sailing and the tropical storms, the grit we embrace as believers is simply the outworking of our relationship with Christ, no matter what our situation.
+Through the ups and the downs, the rich times and the poor times, the smooth sailing and the tropical storms, the Grit we embrace as believers is simply the outworking of our relationship with Christ, no matter what our situation.
 Though we are pressed, we are not crushed or destroyed because in Christ we are more than conquerors; we have been brought from death to life.
-This blog is called Spiritual Grit because it explores the topics of counseling, Christ-following, and soul care in a practical way.
+This blog is called Spiritual Grit because it explores the topics of counseling, Christ-following, biblical community and soul care in a practical way.
 My desire is that it points you to Christ and helps you embrace a high level of “grit” in your own spiritual life.